jtebert/jekyll-polymer/_posts/2013-06-08-markdown-formatting.md

 ---
 layout: post
-title:  "Markdown Formatting (from the StackEdit)"
+title:  "Markdown Formatting (from StackEdit) with a Really Long Title to Test Wrapping"
 date:   2015-06-08 21:27:27
 ---